nnm3900/octree-gs-web-viewer/README.md

 ## note
 The current version is slow in rendering speed, so any advice for speeding it up is welcome!

 Scaffold-GS precedes Octree-GS; both were published by the same research group and have the same data format.
 Therefore, this viewer may be applicable to Scaffold-GS, but we have not tried it.

+convert-to-stabdard-ply.py can convert octree-gs fromat to standard-gs format.